2023 Supercoppa Italiana

 The 2023 Supercoppa Italiana (branded as the EA SPORTS FC Supercup for sponsorship reasons) was the 36th edition of the Supercoppa Italiana.
 It was the first edition to feature four teams, an expansion from the previous format of a one-off match between two clubs.

-2022–23 Coppa Italia champions Inter Milan defeated 2022–23 Serie A winners Napoli 1–0 in the final, securing a third consecutive and eighth overall Supercoppa Italiana title.
+2022–23 Coppa Italia winners Inter Milan defeated 2022–23 Serie A champions Napoli 1–0 in the final, securing a third consecutive and eighth overall Supercoppa Italiana title.

 Qualification

 The tournament featured the winners and runners-up of the 2022–23 Serie A and 2022–23 Coppa Italia.

 Qualified teams

 The following four teams qualified for the tournament.